 The Finding Home opening will coincide with the final drawing for our Refugee Support Committee’s raffle, featuring the top prize of an 82″ inch square hand made quilt made by our own Sara Cohen.
 Other prizes include tickets to a Hawks & Reed show, 2 Josh Simpson mini-planets, and a Breakfast and Birding adventure with a Greenfield family.
 Proceeds will benefit Team Brownsville, an on-site 501-c-3 providing humanitarian assistance for asylum seekers in Texas.

-Tickets for the raffle are $5 each, 5 for $20 and available during Temple Israel office hours.
+Tickets for the raffle are $5 each, 5 for $20 and available at the office Tues and Thurs 10 – 2 or at the event.
 The drawing will take place at the event.
 You do not need to be present to win.
-Tickets will be available at the event as well.

 The art opening will close as we welcome the first night of the holiday of hope, Hanukkah, by lighting the candles together.